 Children and young people are natural researchers: they are experts in exploring their world.
 The AIS STEM initiative builds on natural curiosity to engage students in hands-on, interdisciplinary learning experiences.
-It will foster creativity, innovation and critical thinking and transform our community of learners into proficient STEM literates.
+It will foster creativity, innovation, critical thinking and the transformation of our community of learners into proficient STEM literates.

 FROM STEM VISION TO ACTION